octobercms/docs/services-events.md

     });

 <a name="wildcard-listeners"></a>
-### Wildcard listeners
+### Wildcard Listeners

 When registering an event listener, you may use asterisks to specify wildcard listeners.
-Wildcard listeners will receive the event name fired first, followed by the parameters passed through to the event as an array.
+Wildcard listeners receive the event name fired first, followed by the parameters passed through to the event as an array.

-The following listener will handle all events that begin with `foo.`.
+The following listener handles all events that begin with `foo.`.

     Event::listen('foo.*', function($event, $params) {
         // Handle the event...
     });

-You may use the `Event::firing` method to determine exactly which event was fired:
+You may use the `Event::firing` method to determine exactly which event was fired.

     Event::listen('foo.*', function($event, $params) {
         if (Event::firing() === 'foo.bar') {